cryptpad/documentation/Readme.md

 ### translated images
 Images for English are in the `/images` folder.
-To provide localised versions of images, place them in a folder such as `images/fr/`. asdfasdf
+To provide localised versions of images, place them in a folder such as `images/fr/`.